edlanglois/relearn/README.md

 # ReLearn: A Reinforcement Learning Library
 A reinforcement learning library and experiment runner.
-Uses pytorch ask the neural network backend via the [tch](https://docs.rs/tch) interface to the C++ API.
+Uses pytorch as the neural network backend via the [tch](https://docs.rs/tch) interface to the C++ API.

 At the moment this is designed for personal use.
 It is in-development and